awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-repository.md

 1. On the **Create repository** page, in **Repository name**, enter a name for the repository\.
 **Note**
-This name must be unique in the AWS Region for your AWS account\.
+Repository names are case sensitive\.
+The name must be unique in the AWS Region for your AWS account\.

 1. \(Optional\) In **Description**, enter a description for the repository\.
 This can help you and other users identify the purpose of the repository\.
 **Note**
 The description field displays Markdown in the console and accepts all HTML characters and valid Unicode characters\.
 If you are an application developer who is using the `GetRepository` or `BatchGetRepositories` APIs and you plan to display the repository description field in a web browser, see the [CodeCommit API Reference](https://docs.aws.amazon.com/codecommit/latest/APIReference/)\.

+1. \(Optional\) Choose **Add tag** to add one or more repository tags \(a custom attribute label that helps you organize and manage your AWS resources\) to your repository\.
+For more information, see [Tagging Repositories in AWS CodeCommit](how-to-tag-repository.md)\.

 1. Choose **Create**\.